-Instructor(s): E. Oliver Terms Offered: Autumn
+Instructor(s): E. Oliver Terms Offered: Winter

-Equivalent Course(s): LLSO 28613
+Equivalent Course(s): PLSC 48800, LLSO 23900

-Instructor(s): M. Albertus Terms Offered: Autumn
+Instructor(s): J. Mark Hansen Terms Offered: Autumn

 PLSC 28900.
 Strategy.
 100 Units.

 This course covers American national security policy in the post-cold war world, especially the principal issues of military strategy that are likely to face the United States in the next decade.
 This course is structured in five parts: (1) examining the key changes in strategic environment since 1990, (2) looking at the effects of multipolarity on American grand strategy and basic national goals, (3) focusing on nuclear strategy, (4) examining conventional strategy, and (5) discussing the future of war and peace in the Pacific Rim.
-(D)